Is Peanut Butter Healthy? We Review the Evidence

 The universal truth on peanut butter?
-It's beloved by preschoolers (and their parents), hikers, and late-night snackers alike for the simple fact that it's delicious!
+It's beloved by everyone from preschoolers to parents, hikers to bikers, and late-night snackers to breakfast lovers.
+All for the simple fact that it's delicious!
 And versatile!
-And easy to store!
+(Have you seen these 30 Things You Can Make with Peanut Butter?)
+And easy to store in your pantry!

 Okay, so is peanut butter healthy?